timescale/docs/timescaledb/contribute-to-docs.md

 &#128077; "You can also create services that run standard PostgreSQL."

 *Via*
-: Avoid if possible.
+: Do not use.
 There is usually a more accurate English word, like "through," "with," or "using."

 ### W